 Counseling Psychology students learn theoretical frameworks and scientific bases, the ethical and professional guidelines of the clinical psychology and counseling profession, and the impact of diversity and cultural issues in the mental health field.
 Multicultural education and hands-on practice is integrated throughout the curriculum and students can choose from a variety of concentrations suited to their particular educational and professional goals.

-The curriculum incorporates the eight content areas outlined by the National Board of Certified Counselors and prepares graduates to sit for professional counselor licensure in the District of Columbia, Maryland, Virginia, and Delaware and can be adjusted to conform to the requirements for licensure in other nearby states in the region.
+The Counseling Psychology curriculum at the Washington, D.C.
+Campus incorporates the eight content areas outlined by the National Board of Certified Counselors and prepares graduates to sit for professional counselor licensure in the District of Columbia, Maryland, Virginia, and Delaware and can be adjusted to conform to the requirements for licensure in other nearby states in the region.

 Year 2: 700-hour (minimum) placement experience

 2 years (6 semesters) full time or 4 years part time

 Introduces students to the theoretical concepts and clinical applications of the humanistic and existential approach to psychotherapy and counseling including person-centered, Gestalt, and transpersonal approaches to psychotherapy.
 In addition, group modalities within this theoretical umbrella are addressed.

 Surveys the biological, psychological, social, political, and spiritual aspects of addictions.
 Addiction is broadly defined and includes substance abuse, gambling, internet, sex, food, and other modern day addictions.
 The course considers a strength-based holistic model for assessment, conceptualization, and treatment care planning.
 Included are basic pharmacological, physiological, and medical aspects of chemical dependence along with current evidenced-based research and treatment care models and treatment delivery systems.
 There is a special focus on the dually -diagnosed (MISA population), addiction across the life span, and diversity.